LimeChain/hashport-validator/docs/integration.md

 |---------------------|-----------------------------------------------------------------------|
 | **transactionHash** | The transaction hash of the `burnERC721` transaction                  |
 | **eventLogIndex**   | The log index of the `BurnERC721` event from the transaction receipt. |

+### Step 3.
+Transfer the native Hedera NFT back to the user

+After the burn transaction has been mined, the NFT is approved for the user.
+Then, the user can submit a transfer transaction on Hedera to get it back.